quat1024/BotaniaTweaks/README.md

 Botania Tweaks
 ==============

 A little mod containing tweaks to Botania.
 Mainly focused around adding more configuration options, tiny conveniences, increasing the challenge, or just silly things.
-All tweaks are configurable.
+All the gameplay-affecting tweaks are configurable.

 Current features:
 * mana fluxfields that you can tweak to match your modpack's FE ecosystem